The History of Congkak

 In traditional Malay society, Congkak was particularly popular among women and children, often played in the home during leisure time.
 However, it was also a game of the royal courts, with elaborately carved boards made from fine hardwoods becoming prized possessions of nobility.

-The best boards were crafted in the shape of a boat (the word "congkak" may derive from "congak," meaning to count mentally, or may refer to the boat shape).
+The best boards were crafted in the shape of a boat.
+The word "congkak" derives from the old Malay "congak," meaning mental calculation—a skill essential to the game.
+The name also came to refer to cowrie shells, traditionally used as playing pieces.
 Skilled craftsmen created boards from teak, mahogany, and other precious woods, sometimes inlaid with mother-of-pearl.

 Regional Variations